-The Company has incurred a net loss of INR 28.00 million during the year ended 31 March 2023, and as of that date, the Company's current liabilities exceed its current assets by INR 173.52 million.
-Further, the Company has contractual cash outflows of INR 317.21 million (excluding future contractual interest payments) due within 12 months of the balance sheet date.
+The Company has a negative net worth of INR 40,879 thousands as at 31 March 2023 and has incurred a net loss of INR 29,597 thousands during the year ended 31 March 2023.
+As at 31 March 2023, the Company's current liabilities exceed its current assets by INR 2,205 thousands.
+As at 31 March 2023, the Company has been largely funded by loan from its holding company (Barque Hotels Private Limited) which has not been demanded for repayment during the year.
+Further, the Company has contractual cash outflows of INR 1,667 thousands (excluding future contractual interest payments) due within 12 months of the balance sheet date.